Sign Up

 Sleeps but gets night/day confusedSleep problemsIncreased sleep problems

-The NA needs to pay attention to each stage so communication can continue.
+The CNA needs to pay attention to each stage so communication can continue.
 In stage 1, the resident may be irritable or make rude comments.
 You must not take anything the resident says personally.
 If your feelings get hurt, the resident will notice and continue the rude behavior.
-In stage 2, a lack of impulse control can make giving care very difficult.
+In stage 2, a lack of impulse control can make providing care very difficult.
 Good communication skills involve good listening skills.
-Look at the resident, see what their body language is, and respond calmly and quietly.
+Look at the resident, see what their body language indicates, and respond calmly and quietly.
 Do not overreact to impulsive behavior.
-As the stages progress, sleep habits do change.
-If the resident is having trouble sleeping, use short "rest" periods during the day and keep the resident busy with activities while awake.
-It is easier to let the resident sleep whenever they want to, but remember, if they sleep during the day, they will not sleep at night.

 Communication is difficult, but if safe approaches are used, the resident will respond better and with less agitation.
 Always approach the resident from the front, not from the back.
 Sit or stand right in front of the resident to maintain eye contact.
-Keep the environment quiet, not only to reduce agitation but to allow the resident to better hear and understand what is being said.
+Keep the environment quiet and calm.
 Turn off the television and radio.
+This will reduce agitation and allow the resident to better hear and understand what is being said.
 If the resident is in a noisy area, take the resident to a quiet area.
-Give the resident time to respond to you.
-Speak in a calm and gentle tone using short sentences.
-Do not use "baby talk," as this may agitate the resident.
+Give the resident time to respond to you.Speak in a calm and gentle tone using short sentences.
 Use simple words they can understand.
 Only discuss one topic at a time.
 Speak in your normal tone of voice; do not shout or yell.
+Do not use "baby talk," as this may agitate the resident.
 Never contradict the resident, as that is a sure way to get into trouble.
-Arguing only makes the bad behavior worse.
+Arguing only makes the bad behavior worse (Alzheimer’s Society, 2021; EveryNurse Staff, 2023; Ferman, PhD et al., 2020).

-• Let the resident know you are listening; turn off the TV.
+• Let the resident know you are listening; turn off the TV

 • Keep good eye contact